Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-readability.md

 object None : Option<Nothing>
 ```

-You can define implementations of all the `Option` interface methods — `map()`, `flatMap()`, and so on.
+You can define implementations of all the `Option` interface methods &mdash; `map()`, `flatMap()`, and so on.
 But each time
-your API users create such an `Option`, they must write some logic and check what they create.
+your API users create such an `Option`, they must write extra logic to check what they create.
 For example:

 ```kotlin
 fun findById(id: Int): Option<Person> {